huc0day/phpsploit-framework/README.md

 The guidance manual function provided internally by the Phpsploit-Framework software integrates a large amount of penetration testing/security operation and maintenance documentation that the author of the Phpsploit-Framework software has been collecting and organizing for over a year (including the translation of a large amount of English materials, which consumes a lot of energy and time of the Phpsploit-Framework software author).
 In the guide function, specific usage of various commands is integrated.
 This includes utility related command usage in fields such as information collection, vulnerability analysis, web programs, database evaluation, password security, wireless security, reverse engineering, vulnerability exploitation, sniffing/spoofing, permission maintenance, digital forensics, security reporting, social engineering, etc.

-5、Open source protocol conflict resolution
+4、Open source protocol conflict resolution

 The open source rules of Phpsploit-Framework software are based on the GPLv3 open source protocol.
 However, Phpsploit-Framework software authors have added some additional terms on the basis of the GPLv3 open source protocol (this is mainly to ensure the healthy development of Phpsploit-Framework software: It can only be used for penetration testing, security audit, security technology research and learning under the premise of legal authorization).
 In case of conflict between the content in the GPLv3 open source agreement and the content in the additional terms, the content in the additional terms shall prevail.
 For details about additional terms, see the User Authorization and License Agreement in the Phpsploit-Framework software (Disclaimer) "content section or" User_Agreement_and_Disclaimer.pdf "file.

+5、Other Description

 The latest version of the software can be obtained from the following location: https://github.com/huc0day/phpsploit-framework